enkidevs/curriculum/sql/ddl/create/check-constraint.md

 );
 ```

-Now, if you were to insert a record which had a value for the `age` column less that 18, you would get an error.
+Now, if you were to insert a record which had a value for the `age` column less than 18, you would get an error.

 What if you wanted to constrain the value of two columns at the same time?
 This is possible by creating a table check constraint.
 Let's say that for some reason you also want only names that start with `'T'`.
 In this case, your table definition would look like: